feklee/presvg/README.md

 Coding conventions:

 *   Maximum line length: 79 characters

 *   JavaScript:

     -   Files need to validate with [JSLint][12].

     -   Identifiers are written in camel case.
 The first character is in lower case, except for constructors where it is in upper case.

 *   Git commit:

     -   Adhere to the model commit message from the article [A Note About Git Commit Messages][13].
 That message contains a summary on the first line, with maximally 50 characters.
 It is followed by an optional empty line plus body, with a maximum line length of 72 characters.

-  - Use Markdown syntax like in the current file.

 Regularly test:

 *   Demo: Do rotations work?
 Are scroll bars in long text OK?
-Does video playback work?etc.
+Does video playback work? etc.

 *   If a text file is missing, a corresponding message should be displayed *in the text box*.
 There should be no fatal error.

 *   Error messages should appear when:

     -   SVG cannot be loaded,

     -   settings contain a frame that doesn't exists in SVG,

     -   required settings are missing.

 Legal